SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Downcasting
 ~~~~~~~~~~~

-A named value of a certain class type may actually refer to
+A constant or variable of a certain class type may actually refer to
-a subclass instance behind the scenes.
+an instance of a subclass behind the scenes.
 Where this is the case,
 you can try and :newTerm:`downcast` to the subclass using the ``as`` operator:

 .. testcode:: typeCasting